|

 curled up in her cage, with a distinctly human bulge in her midsection.

 "Obviously a simple matter.
-Dr. Ross was trying to feed the python, and
+Dr. Ross was trying to feed the python,

 he wasn't careful.
-We'll do a stomach pump to make sure," explained the
+We'll do a stomach pump to make sure," explained

 officer to one of the main doctors.
 The old man nodded in reply, "Yes,